 Whenever feasible, placing the ADU at least 6 feet from the property line can simplify design and reduce costs.
 By exceeding this threshold, homeowners can often avoid fire-rated construction requirements, allowing for more design flexibility and lower expenses.
 An experienced ADU builder can help you evaluate placement options that balance compliance with budget and design goals.

 If your property in San Diego is zoned AR-1-1, you are in a Brush Management Overlay / Very High Fire Hazard Severity Zone.
 This zoning designation requires that all structures maintain a minimum distance of 35′ from the property line unless alternative compliance measures are implemented.
-From our recent experience with projects in this zone, we confirmed with the City of San Diego that the state regulations allowing reduced 4′ ADU rear and side setbacks do not supersede this requirement due to the prioritization of life safety measures.
-As an alternative compliance measure, the structure must be positioned at least 10′ from the property line and constructed using fire-rated materials.
+We confirmed with the City of San Diego that the state regulations allowing reduced 4′ ADU rear and side setbacks do not supersede this requirement due to the prioritization of life safety measures.

 Example Alternative Compliance Measures